I Canonize Dick Curran

 Not the placid tour you might envision: having never seen mill pulp seeping

-acridly from settling ponds, having never seen the soles of young lovers’ shoes through a
+acridly from settling ponds, having never seen the soles of young lovers’ shoes

-I counted once, singing “I’ll Fly Away” three times before the brutish swirl
+I counted once, singing “I’ll Fly Away” three times before the brutish

-spit back the huge cedar it had swallowed with such nonchalance.
+swirl spit back the huge cedar it had swallowed with such nonchalance.

 I thought back then I

 wanted water, the

 across the sedge-lit

 bottoms: a stillness,

 A man I’d watched, though, named Dick Curran would ford the cold flow in jeans